conghaile/scraper-API/README.md

     ],
 "time": <int>}
 ```
-The array in the "text" field may be arbitrarily long.
-If you intend on doing NLP on post text in the future, it's best that each element in the "text" array contains a single sentence from the post for ease of parsing later.
+The "text" array should have one element per sentence in a scraped post, and the array may be arbitrarily long.